shubh-admin/jump-to-top/readme.txt

 Requires at least: 3.0.1
 Stable tag: 0.0.1

-Facilitate user to Jump to top on page, post.
+Facilitate user to Jump to top on page, post..

 == Description ==
 This is a simple plugin though which you can create go to top link anywhere on the posts, pages, or template.
 With a simple shortcode [go-to-top]